 Queues for NQE transmission.
 NQEs are transmitted via one or more sets of queues in the NK devices.
-A queue set has four independent queues: a job queue for NQEs representing socket operations issued by the VM without data transfer, a completion queue for NQEs with execution results of control operations from the NSM, a send queue for NQEs representing operations issued by VM with data transfer; and a receive queue for NQEs representing events of newly received data from NSM.
-Queues of different NK devices have strict correspondence: the NQE for socket() for example is put in the job queue of GuestLib's NK device, and sent to the job queue of ServiceLib's NK device.
+A queue set has four independent queues: A job queue for NQEs representing socket operations issued by the VM without data transfer, a completion queue for NQEs with execution results of control operations from the NSM, a send queue for NQEs representing operations issued by VM with data transfer; and a receive queue for NQEs representing events of newly received data from NSM.
+Queues of different NK devices have strict correspondence: The NQE for socket() for example is put in the job queue of GuestLib's NK device, and sent to the job queue of ServiceLib's NK device.
+Note that this won't increase the number of queues that are serviced by the network stacks (e.g., mTCP).